VivereSV/NioShadowverseLogger/README.md

 # Special thanks to...
 FaceTorched#5219 for making the Windows distribution, bugtesting, and giving suggestions.
 If it were not for him, this would be an OSX only application omegaLUL.
 Feel free to send him pictures of french fries with no explanation.

 HSK PancakeReaper for his advice on which screens to take and control suggestions.
+And saving me from going down a path that would have taken a lot more time and probably not worked.

 DB Praetorian for being the first to wonder "why isn't this working"?

-DB Blum, DB xninebreaker, DB meladog, and DB Gouletateur2 for testing the windows version.
+DB Blum, DB xninebreaker, DB meladog, HSK Szerro, DB Gouletateur2, and TO 5x2=9 for testing the windows version.

 HSK Bravehood for the bugtesting and getting the screenshots for 1080p.